 When gaming journalists fire up a new article, its category is obvious from the get-go.
 It’s either news, review, editorial or a feature.
 There are however times when a review is not a review.
-When the critique of a game is not based off a complete playthrough, or even a sizeable chunk of the content.
+When the critique of a game is not based on a complete playthrough or even a sizeable chunk of the content.
 Those should not be categorized as reviews.
 It’s downright misleading.
-Same goes for so-called reviews of alpha and beta releases, among others.
+The same goes for so-called reviews of alpha and beta releases, among others.
 Welcome to The Indie Post.

 I used to think it was just a case of me being picky.
 That it was ‘okay’ to label something like a review, even if one had only experienced a fraction of the content available.
 I was wrong, and this is something that needs to change.
 Right now.
 Some may have a different view on this topic and that’s fine.
 I don’t expect everyone to agree with me, but the way I see it, a ‘review’ is something final.
 Something very in-depth, detailed and conclusive.
 Not something one would write after playing the first two levels of a fifteen-hour campaign.

 This is where ‘impressions’ come into play because cases like the one I just mentioned are exactly that: critique after playing the game in question for but a brief period.
 If you’re a regular reader, chances are you’ve noticed by now that I apply the [impressions] label when writing about freeware.
 The reason for this is that more often than not, I only play enough to get a proper impression, and not from start to finish.

 Not that most are lengthy sagas that would take weeks to finish.
 Quite the opposite in fact.
 But the difference between freeware and those which cost money is that deciding whether to download the latter is easily more difficult; because money is involved.
 As such, people tend to be easier to convince of a game’s worth when it carries no price tag.
 In my experience, this makes a brief impressions piece the better choice (not to mention, an easier read), rather than a wordy review.